 The Middle Eastern Student Scholarship in Academic Honors or MESSIAH Scholarship is awarded to worthy applicants living in the Middle East, and unable to cover the cost of their own tuition.
 To make a donation to the MESSIAH Scholarship Fund, contact the Dean.
+Donations to the MESSIAH Scholarship directly cover all of the tuition and fees of a student receiving the Scholarship.

-At this time, the MESSIAH Scholarship is the only scholarship offered by St. Euphemia Academy.
+At this time, the MESSIAH Scholarship is currently the only scholarship offered by St. Euphemia Academy.